Jordan Spieth facing fine for breach of PGA Tour regulations

 That will leave him one short of the minimum number of events he was required to compete in over the course of the season under regulations imposed by the PGA Tour two years ago.

-Tour members were encouraged to add a tournament to their schedule that they hadn't featured in for the last four years, although they would be exempt if they made 25 starts.
+Tour members were encouraged to add a tournament to their schedule that they had not featured in for the last four years, although they would be exempt if they made 25 starts.

 The Ryder Cup at the end of the month would have counted as Spieth's 25th official start, but the showdown in Paris will now be his 24th and leaves him facing the prospect of a large fine or even a suspension.

-Spieth was keen to play down the severity of the situation after his disappointing final-round 73 in Philadelphia, but he hinted he was expecting to be hit by a fine rather than a ban.
+Spieth was keen to play down the severity of the situation after his disappointing final-round 73 in Philadelphia, but hinted he was expecting to be hit by a fine rather than a ban.

 "I assume it will either be a fine or I'm adding some tournaments in the fall," he said.
 "I don't know if that counts, I'm not sure.
 I talked to the Tour a little while back and I didn't really think much of it.